This page is sponsored by:

 biography

 LEFT: With wife Dinah Shore in the 1940s.
-CENTER and RIGHT: Studio promotional photos from the 1940s and 1950s
+RIGHT: Studio promotional photo from the 1950s

 the films of george montgomery